BretFisher/kubernetes-mastery/slides/k8s/shippingimages.md

 # Shipping images with a registry

-- Initially, our app was running on a single node

-- We could *build* and *run* in the same place

-- Therefore, we did not need to *ship* anything
+- For development using Docker, it has *build*, *ship*, and *run* features

 - Now that we want to run on a cluster, things are different

+- Kubernetes doesn't have a *build* feature built-in

-- The easiest way to ship container images is to use a registry
+- The way to ship (pull) images to Kubernetes is to use a registry

 ---